-When steering structural interest rate risk, the main aim is to ensure the risk is managed by reducing SGL Group exposure to structural interest rate risk as far as possible.
+When steering structural interest rate risk, the main aim is to ensure the risk is managed by reducing SGL Group exposure to structural interest rate risk as much as possible.

 IRRBB steering framework is defined at SG Group level and then transposed to each entity.
 The risks are monitored at each entity level within dedicated thresholds and limits.
-On an annual basis, the SG Group Finance Committee updates the limits applicable to each entity.
+On an annual basis, the SG Group Rates and Foreign exchange Committee updates the limits applicable to each entity.